CamDavidsonPilon/lifetimes/docs/Quickstart.md

 ![fr_matrix](http://imgur.com/Rw8PGcq.png)

-We can see that if a customer has bought 25 times from you, and their lastest purchase was when they were 35 weeks old (given the individual is 35 weeks old), then they are your best customer (bottom-right).
+We can see that if a customer has bought 25 times from you, and their latest purchase was when they were 35 weeks old (given the individual is 35 weeks old), then they are your best customer (bottom-right).
 Your coldest customers are those that are in the top-right corner: they bought a lot quickly, and we haven't seen them in weeks.

 There's also that beautiful "tail" around (5,25).
 That represents the customer who buys infrequently, but we've seen him or her recently, so they *might* buy again - we're not sure if they are dead or just between purchases.